beamstar/cheatengine-mcp-bridge/README.md

 Connect Cursor, Copilot, Antigravity or your favorite local AI agent via RooCode/Cline directly to Cheat Engine to create mods, trainers, security audits or do anything else with any program/game in a fraction of a time.

 [![Version](https://img.shields.io/badge/version-11.4.0-blue.svg)](#) [![Python](https://img.shields.io/badge/python-3.10%2B-green.svg)](https://python.org)

+> [!NOTE]
+> Thanks everyone for the stars, much appreciated! ❤️ At 100 I'll add write to memory capabilities!

 ---